kristjanmar/minimal-react-with-jsx/README.md

-# The bare minimum required to build a Hello World app in React with JSX.
+# The bare minimum to build a Hello World app in React with JSX.

 First, make sure you have node and git installed on your computer
 Node: https://nodejs.org/en/